 The dwelling was furnished and occupied with stored items to cupboards.
-Our external inspection was carried out from ground level only and was limited accordingly.
+Our external inspection was carried out from the private garden ground to rear, courtyard to front and street and park to front and was limited accordingly.

 Sectional diagram showing elements of a typical house